-To reduce the amount of space that your catalog uses and improve its performance, use the Optimize function of the Catalog Manager.
-Optimizing also corrects problems with the way thumbnails appear in the Organizer.
+To reduce the amount of space that your catalog uses and improve its performance, use the Optimize function of Catalog Manager.
+Optimizing a catalog also corrects thumbnail issues in Elements Organizer.

 This process takes time, especially if you have a large catalog.
 A dialog notifies you when your catalog and its thumbnail cache are optimized.
 Click OK to close this dialog.

-Sometimes, such as after a power failure, your catalog file becomes damaged.
-To repair this damage, use the Repair function of the Catalog Manager.
+At times, such as after a power failure, your catalog file can be damaged.
+To repair this damage, use the Repair function of Catalog Manager.

 This process takes time, especially if you have a large catalog.
-A dialog notifies you when your catalog is successfully repaired.
-Click OK to close this dialog.
+A dialog box notifies you when your catalog is successfully repaired.
+Click OK to close this dialog box.

 Occasionally, a catalog becomes damaged in such a way that the Optimize and Repair functions cannot correct the problem.